 Whether you’re relaxing in your hotel room, taking a walk down the road for some dinner or spending the night camping in the Australian Outback – you’ll be glad you packed a comfortable and warm hoodie!
 It’s also a good idea to pack a spare, just incase.

 Ugg Boots are an Australian winter travel essential.
 You can get them in a bunch of different sizes, styles and colours and I guarantee they’ll be the most comfortable and warm pair of shoes you’ll ever buy.
-Ugg Australia are the perfect place to go, with free shipping Australia wide and a ton of retail stores throughout the country.
-Check the website for any current sales, and if there’s a convenient store to visit during your stay in Australia!
+I own a couple of pairs of ugg boots, and wear them quite a lot during winter.
+They’re great for lazing around your hotel room or wearing on a freezing cold winter’s night while camping.

 Beanie, Scarf and Gloves

 Save on luggage space and pack one beanie and scarf for all conditions and outfits.
 I suggest an infinity scarf, as they’re super versatile, come in a ton of different styles and colours and can be found almost anywhere during winter.
-They also look cute with any outfit, especially if you opt for a darker shade like black or grey!
+They also look cute with any outfit, especially if you choose a neutral shade like black, grey or white.

 Comfortable and Warm Pants

-I live in tights (or leggings) during winter.
-I have quite a large collection of Lorna Jane active wear tights, which are extremely comfortable, amazing quality and look great.
-Lululemon also have a wide range of similar tights, if there’s one located near you.
+I live in tights (leggings) during winter and have quite a large collection of Lorna Jane active wear tights.
+These are extremely comfortable, amazing quality and look great.
 I definitely suggest investing in a good quality pair of tights, as they’re perfect for travel.
 They’re super versatile and can be worn with almost anything, for any occasion.

 Moisturiser and Hand Cream

-This is another Australian winter travel essential, especially for the females.
+This is another one of my favourite Australian winter travel essentials, especially for the females.
 I don’t know about the rest of you, but when the weather is cold, my skin suffers greatly.
 My hands in particular become super dry, itchy and sore.
 So I always bring along a good quality moisturiser that I know works well.

 Other items you need to pack

-The most important possession you will have while travelling internationally.
-I like to take my passport with me wherever I go.
-It’s especially important to have your passport with you if you intend to purchase alcohol while in Australia.
-Anyone who looks under 25 years old (under 4o years old in New South Wales) will be asked to show ID.
+Anyone who looks under 25 years old (under 4o years old in New South Wales) will be asked to show ID when purchasing alcohol.
 Your passport is the only international document accepted Australia wide.